ampproject/amphtml/extensions/amp-video-custom-moviads/amp-video-custom-moviads.md

   </tr>
   <tr>
     <td width="40%"><strong>Examples</strong></td>
-    <td>See AMP By Example's <a href="https://amp.dev/documentation/examples/components/amp-moviads-player/">amp-moviads-player example</a>.</td></td>
+    <td>See AMP By Example's <a href="https://amp.dev/documentation/examples/components/amp-video-custom-moviads/">amp-video-custom-moviads example</a>.</td></td>
   </tr>
 </table>

 ## Overview

-You can use the `amp-moviads-player` component to embed an [IMA SDK](https://developers.google.com/interactive-media-ads/docs/sdks/html5/) enabled video player.
+You can use the `amp-video-custom-moviads` component to embed an [IMA SDK](https://developers.google.com/interactive-media-ads/docs/sdks/html5/) enabled video player.

 The component requires an ad tag, provided in `data-tag`, which is a URL to a VAST-compliant ad response (for examples, see